FraLaz1971/packetio/README.md

 ###
 `nmake /f makefile.vc`
 ###
+Or is possible to open the program in codeblocks IDE
+###
-To run on MS windows
+To run on MS windows on CMD command prompt
 ###
 `writepackets`
 ###